Europe: Climate

 Biomes of Europe and surrounding regions:

 Europe lies mainly in the temperate climate zone of the northern hemisphere, where the prevailing wind direction is from the west.
 The climate is milder in comparison to other areas of the same latitude around the globe due to the influence of the Gulf Stream, an ocean current which carries warm water from the Gulf of Mexico across the Atlantic Ocean to Europe.
 The Gulf Stream is nicknamed "Europe's central heating", because it makes Europe's climate warmer and wetter than it would otherwise be.
 The Gulf Stream not only carries warm water to Europe's coast but also warms up the prevailing westerly winds that blow across the continent from the Atlantic Ocean.

 Therefore, the average temperature throughout the year of Aveiro is 16 C, while it is only 13 C in New York City which is almost on the same latitude, bordering the same ocean.
 Berlin, Germany; Calgary, Canada; and Irkutsk, in far south-eastern Russia, lie on around the same latitude; January temperatures in Berlin average around 8 C-change higher than those in Calgary and they are almost 22 C-change higher than average temperatures in Irkutsk.

 The large water masses of the Mediterranean Sea, which equalise the temperatures on an annual and daily average, are also of particular importance.
-The water of the Mediterranean extends from the Sahara desert to the Alpine arc in its northernmost part of the Adriatic Sea near Trieste.
+The water of the Mediterranean extends from the Sahara to the Alpine arc in its northernmost part of the Adriatic Sea near Trieste.

 In general, Europe is not just colder towards the north compared to the south, but it also gets colder from the west towards the east.
 The climate is more oceanic in the west and less so in the east.
 This can be illustrated by the following table of average temperatures at locations roughly following the 64th, 60th, 55th, 50th, 45th and 40th latitudes.
 None of them is located at high altitude; most of them are close to the sea.